From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Appendix A: A guide through free random variables

 Similarly to addition, one can consider multiplication laws for random variables $x_1 \cdot x_2$.
-In CTP, such problem is unravelled with the help of Mellin transform, see e.g., ~\cite{EPSTEIN}.
-In free calculus, the role of the Mellin transform is played by S-transform, related to R-transform as $S_X(z)R_X(zS_X(z))=1$.
-The multiplication law reads \be S_{X_1X_2}(z)=S_{X_1}(z) \cdot S_{X_2}(z) \ee and the algorithm for multiplication follows the one for addition.
-However, one should be aware that the product of two symmetric (hermitian) matrices may be non-symmetric (non-hermitian).
+In CTP, such a problem is unravelled with the help of the Mellin transform~\citep[see e.g.,][]{EPSTEIN}.
+In free calculus, the role of the Mellin transform is played by the S-transform, related to the R-transform by $S_X(z)R_X(zS_X(z))=1$.
+The multiplication law reads \be S_{X_1X_2}(z)=S_{X_1}(z) \cdot S_{X_2}(z) \ee and the algorithm for multiplication follows the algorithm for addition.
+However, one should be aware that the product of two symmetric (Hermitian) matrices may be non-symmetric (non-Hermitian).
 In such a case, the eigenvalues can appear on the whole complex plane, and the methods of $R(z)$ and $S(z)$ transforms, based on analyticity, require substantial modifications.
-Luckily, there exist one powerful case, governed by the Haagerup-Larsen theorem (known also as a ``single ring" theorem), when analytic methods hold for complex spectra.
+Luckily, there exists one powerful case, governed by the Haagerup-Larsen theorem (known also as the ``single ring" theorem), when analytic methods hold for complex spectra.
 If the complex matrix $X$ can be decomposed as $X=PU$, where $P$ is positive, $U$ is Haar-measured and $P$ and $U$ are mutually free, the spectrum on the complex plane has a polar symmetry and the radial distribution can be easily read out from the singular values of $X$, i.e., the real eigenvalues of $X^{\dagger}X$.
-In mathematics, such ensembles are known as R-diagonal.
+In free probability theory, such ensembles are known as R-diagonal.
 To infer the information about the spectra and some correlations between left and right eigenvectors one needs only the explicit form of $S_{X^{\dagger}X}(z)$.
-In the case of the Ginibre ensemble $X$ (i.e., where $X_{ij}$ are drawn either from real or complex Gaussian distributions), this is particularly easy, since matrix $X^{\dagger}X$ is known as a Wishart ensemble.
-To avoid obscure mathematics, let us recall that the Wishart ensemble is a free analogue of the Poisson distribution from classical probability~\cite{Voiculescu}.
-This implies that all cumulants are the same, and if for convenience normalized to 1, its R transform is just, by definition, $R_{X^{\dagger}X}(z)=\sum_{i=1}^{\infty} z^{i-1}=\frac{1}{1-z}$.
-Using the above-mentioned functional relation between R and S transform we arrive at $S_{X^{\dagger} X}=\frac{1}{1+z}$.
+In the case of the Ginibre ensemble $G$ (i.e., where $G_{ij}$ are drawn either from real or complex Gaussian distributions), this is particularly easy, since matrix $G^{\dagger}G$ is known as a Wishart ensemble.
+To avoid obscure mathematics, let us recall that the Wishart ensemble is a free analogue of the Poisson distribution from classical probability~\citep{Voiculescu}.
+This implies that all cumulants are the same, and if normalized to 1 for convenience, its R transform is by definition $R_{G^{\dagger}G}(z)=\sum_{i=1}^{\infty} z^{i-1}=\frac{1}{1-z}$.
+Using the above-mentioned functional relation between R and S transforms we arrive at $S_{G^{\dagger} G}=\frac{1}{1+z}$.
 Similar techniques can be applied for generic randomness in Rajan-Abbott type models, as we show below.